aerogear/aerogear.org/_posts/2015-04-20-feedhenry-push-templates.md

 ![choose template](/img/news/2015-04-20-feedhenry-push-templates/1.png)

-Now you have 3 apps one cloud app and two client apps.
+Now you have three apps one Cloud Code App and two Client Apps.

 ![app structure](/img/news/2015-04-20-feedhenry-push-templates/5.png)

-The server is a simple CRUD application for Categories.
-The client app called console is the "management inteface" here you can create and delete Categories.
-These categories are used by the mobile client to "subscribe" to.
+The _Push Cloud App_ is a simple server-side CRUD application for categories.
+The _Push Console App_ is a "management inteface" where you create and delete these categories.
+These categories are used by the _Push Notifications Mobile Client_ to "subscribe" to.
 For example I have a sports news site and I push messages about different sports to the mobile users.
-The users "subscribe" to different sports they want to receive notifications about.
+The users _subscribes_ to different sports they want to receive notifications about.

 With this generated project all that is left todo is connect the Unified Push Server to this project, first go to openshift.com and create an UPS instance, search on AeroGear pick a name and "Create Application".
 For more information on how to set up a unified push server on openshift have a look at our [documentation](/docs/unifiedpush/ups_userguide/index/#openshift).
 Now you have a running UPS on openshift you need to login and create an "application" that will be used by your Feedhenry apps to send push notifications.
 Note down the `Application ID`, `Master Secret` and the `Server URL` as we going to need those later on.